Kartaverse/Kartaverse-for-Houdini/docs/pbr/pbr.md

 - COPS_PBR_PreviewMaterial_v001.hip
 - SOPS_PBR-GS_PLY_Attribute_Transfer_v001.hip

-## COPS Beeble to COLMAP Masking
+## COPs Beeble to COLMAP Masking

 This COPs network helps prepare live action footage for use in relighting workflows.
 It applies an alpha mask to each of the PBR textures output by Beeble Switchlight.
 Additionally, the specular and roughness greyscale images are converted into RGBA texture maps which makes photogrammetry and 3DGS training programs happy.

-This is what the COPS network looks like:
+This is what the COPs network looks like:

 ![Colmap](Images/COPS_Beeble_to_COLMAP_Masking.png)

-The PBR pass texture maps are imported into COPS using "file" nodes:
+The PBR pass texture maps are imported into COPs using "file" nodes:

 ![Colmap](Images/COPS_COLMAP_basecolor.png)